 You earn the full Trophy value of each Destroyed card.
 If you destroy three cards with 2, 3, and 5 Trophies, you gain 10 Trophies at the end of your turn.

-Generally not.
+Typically not.
 Once you've earned a Trophy, it’s permanently added to your total unless a card effect states otherwise.

 A Reinforced card (face down and rotated) reduces all individual Basic Attacks to one damage per source while Inactive.
 This costs 1 Spark to perform.